Armadill0/harbour-tasklist/README.md

 ================
 - settings
     - time and date display options
-    - coverlist current list or defaultlist or seperate coverlist
 - give visual feedback
     - if not allowed char is entered
     - if sql error occured